Ordnance QF 20-pounder: Service history

-One 20 pounder gun was fitted to a Swiss pre-production Panzer 58, replacing a domestic 90 mm Kanone 1948 gun, before it was equipped with the 105 mm L7.
+During the development of its successor, the 20 pounder continued in front-line service and was even trialed in other fighting vehicles.
+One was fitted to a Swiss pre-production Panzer 58, replacing a domestic 90 mm Kanone 1948 gun.
+(However, the Panzer 58 was later equipped with the 105 mm L7.)

+Between 1968 and 1971, Mk 5/1 Centurions of the Australian Army, equipped with the original 20 pounder, saw action during the Vietnam War.
+In the context of counterinsurgency operations in South Vietnam, the 84 mm ammunition of the 20 pounder was considered suitable for the armoured fire support role.
+(North Vietnamese tanks did not operate in South Vietnam until later stages of the war.)

 Performance

 The 20 pounder's APCBC projectile had an initial muzzle velocity of 1,020 metres per second and could penetrate 210 mm of rolled homogeneous armour (RHA).
 However, these conventional rounds were rarely used.

 The APDS projectile had a muzzle velocity of 1,465 m/s and the APDS Mk.3 could penetrate 330 mm of RHA at a distance of 1000 yd, and 290 mm of penetration at 2000 yd, equating to a line of sight penetration of 330 mm and 290 mm respectively.
 Against sloped armour, the APDS had reduced effectiveness: penetrating 87 mm and 77 mm of RHA at 1000 yd and 2000 yd respectively, against a plate angled 60 degrees from the normal, this is only 174 mm, and 154 mm of line of sight penetration.
 At given ranges, the 20 pounder APDS Mk.
 III shot only had 53% of its line of sight penetration against a sloped plate, compared to at the normal.
 Line of sight penetration refers to a flat line drawn through a piece of sloped armour, indicating the effective thickness.

 The 20-pounder could also fire high-explosive and canister shot shells.